karlitasg7/AdventureProject/docs/project.md

 - Delete existing employee
 - View sales report by employee

-## Background

-It's a project to develop a CRUD for Employees and a report of sales history for test the abilities about programming

 ## Overview

 I need an API to get all information from the database and a web application to show the options to the user